dromara/dongle/src/en/coding/base100.md

 # Base100

-Base100 is an encoding method that converts binary data to `Emoji` characters, where each byte is converted to a `4-byte` UTF-8 sequence representing an emoji symbol. `dongle` supports standard `Base100` encoding.
+Base100 is an encoding method that converts binary data to `Emoji` characters, where each byte is converted to a `4-byte` UTF-8 sequence representing an emoji symbol. `dongle` supports standard and streaming `Base100` encoding.

 ### Encoding Data